TheJuki/KFormMaster/docs/element/inlineDatePicker.md

 A org.threeten.bp.format.DateTimeFormatter value.
 By default this is DateTimeFormatter.ofLocalizedDate(FormatStyle.FULL).
 It is advised to provide your own format.

+## DateTime Picker Format

+Date Time Format for displaying on the picker with the date and time (allDay = false).
+By default this is DateTimeFormatter.ISO_DATE.

 ## All Day

 By default, this is false which shows the time picker.